ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

 | Unit tests & CI/CD | Tests for Celery tasks and all functions |
 todo:Add unitest the the payment checkeout flow to cover payment failures scenarios todo:subscribe and get notify if price drops
+TODO:add notification for prices, for a given routes, weekly or something like that in increased or dropped price watch:something like this on hooper todo check existing alerts and try to add info for that alert to be activated and receive email TODO:run tests in every commit,
+TODO:create 3 environment

 ### Payment & Pricing